Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Image credit – Wikipedia.org

-Gynoecium – It is made up of pistil/carpel and pistil is made up of three things.
-Stigma, style, and ovary.
+The gynoecium is made up of a pistil/carpel, and the pistil is made up of three things—stigma, style, and ovary.

-Androecium – It is made up of Stamen and Stamen is made up of two things.
-Anthers and filaments.
-This stamen is also called microsporangium leaf because stamen is a modified form of microsporangium leaf and this stamen has four microsporangia.
+Androecium—It is made up of Stamen, which Are made up of two things: anthers and filaments.
+This Stamen is also called a microsporangium leaf because it is a modified form of microsporangium leaf with four microsporangia.

-And inside each microsporangium, there is a microspore mother cell and meiotic division take place in these, which makes a microspore tetrad and this tetrad is covered with callose.
-The small spore inside it breaks free and divides inside to form a pollen grain, which consists of two generative cells and a vegetative cell, out of which two generative cells are called male gametes and this three-cellular structure is called male gametophyte.
+Inside each microsporangium is a microspore mother cell, and meiotic division takes place in these, making a microspore tetrad covered with callose.
+The small spore inside it breaks free and divides inside to form a pollen grain consisting of two generative cells and a vegetative cell, of which two generative cells are called male gametes; this three-cellular structure is called a male gametophyte.

 Calyx – It is made up of sepals.